ibudasov/ibudasov.github.io/wiki/Azure.md

 - User-defined routes
 - Service chaining

+## Source IP affinity

+use case for source IP affinity is media upload.
+In many implementations, a client initiates a session through a TCP protocol and connects to a destination IP address.
+This connection remains open throughout the upload to monitor progress, but the file is uploaded through a separate UDP protocol.

 ## UDR

 - UDRs control network traffic by defining routes that specify the next hop of the traffic flow.